kirito-0512/Binate-Wisdom/README.md

 # Binate-Wisdom
-Binary Classifier of faces and signature
+Binary Classifier of faces and signature using Cnn algorithim